gini/gini-mobile-android/bank-api-library/library/src/doc/README.rst

-Gini Health API Library for Android documentation
+Gini Bank API Library for Android documentation
 =================================================

 How to build from source